libpasta/libpasta-java/README.md

 The resultant jar file should be in target/libpasta-java-{version}-jar-with-dependencies.jar.

+Alteratively, run `make using-sharedlib` to build/install the sytem library as part of the installation (requires Rust).

 ### Steps to produce from source (requires Rust and SWIG):

+**Run:** `make using-staticlib`

+Performs the following steps:

  * Sync submodules: `git submodule init && git submodule sync --recursive`
  * Using `pasta-bindings` submodule, produce the java libpasta_jni.so file: `cd pasta-bindings && USE_STATIC=1 make java && cd ..`.